FunnelbackPtyLtd/funnelback-plugin-examples/clean-title/README.md

 plugin.clean-title.version=1.0
 ```

-Add the following to your `collection.cfg` to define the regex pattern:
+The following `collection.cfg` settings can be used to configure the plugin:

 ```ini
 plugin.clean-title.regex-pattern=<REGEX PATTERN>
 ```

-e.g.
+An example to specify regex pattern in `collection.cfg` to match a section which needs to be removed from the title.

 ```ini
 plugin.clean-title.regex-pattern=(- Funnelback Documentation - Version )?\d+\.\d+\.\d+(-SNAPSHOT)?
 ```

-will remove occurrences of 'Funnelback documentation: ' and ' Funnelback version numbers' from any search result titles
+Which will remove occurrences of 'Funnelback documentation: ' and ' Funnelback version numbers' from any search result titles
 (`result.title`).